Lawrenceville DUI Lawyers

 Lawrenceville Police Department

-The Lawrenceville Police Department is located on the corner of Scenic Highway 124 and Jackson Street, at 300 Jackson Street, Lawrenceville, Georgia 30046.
-The police department has a Uniform Patrol Division and a Special Operations Division “Special Ops.”
-The Special Ops Division in many police departments controls DUI enforcement campaigns, like sobriety checkpoints and concentrated patrols looking for impaired drivers.
-Lawrenceville Police is no exception.
-They will sometimes work in conjunction with the Gwinnett Police and Georgia State Patrol on high-profile DUI campaigns promoted by the Governor’s Office of Highway Safety.
+The Lawrenceville Police Department is located at 300 Jackson Street, Lawrenceville, Georgia 30046, on the corner of Scenic Highway 124 and Jackson Street.
+The department has a Uniform Patrol Division and a Special Operations Division, “Special Ops.”
+The Special Ops Division in many police departments controls DUI enforcement campaigns, and is essentially a DUI task force.
+They conduct sobriety checkpoints and concentrated patrols looking for impaired drivers.
+They will sometimes work with the Gwinnett Police and Georgia State Patrol on high-profile DUI campaigns promoted by the Governor’s Office of Highway Safety.

 There is a saying that “a person who represents himself has a fool for a client.”
 DUI cases are one of the most serious cases that are prosecuted in Lawrenceville Municipal Court or Gwinnett County State Court.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Lawrenceville DUI lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring us rather than representing yourself:

-• You can put your driving privileges in jeopardy if you simply go to court and enter a guilty plea by yourself.
-If you have been arrested by a Lawrenceville DUI officer, Georgia State Patrol, or any Georgia police officer, you should have been served notice of an administrative license suspension action.
+• You can jeopardize your driving privileges if you go to court and enter a guilty plea by yourself.
+If you have been arrested by a Lawrenceville DUI officer, Georgia State Patrol, or any Georgia police officer, you should have been notified of an administrative license suspension action.
 If you enter a guilty plea without properly addressing the license suspension action, you will not be able to get a limited permit (if you are eligible to get one at all) until and unless the administrative action is conducted properly.

 Administrative License Suspension